XavierAP/etc/heatsim/README.md

 ![surface plot](doc/results/plot.png "Sample solution")

-Solves a heat diffusion equation by finite differences.
+Solves a heat diffusion equation by finite differences, in D.
 See inline documentation for more info.
 Note: this integration method is not guaranteed to converge depending on the input.

 * [**`heatsim.d`**](src/heatsim.d)